95bhargav/Tableau/README.md

 ![alt text]( https://github.com/95bhargav/Tableau/blob/master/images/Dashboard.png "Dashboard")

 ### This was a simple demo of creating a dashboard for your Analysis.
-I have attached the twbx file here.
+I have attached the twbx file.
 Have a look for more information on calculations of custom dimensions and measures.